gkaminsky957/AdvisorDashBoard/README.md

 **General Infrmation:**
-- Application does not have dependecies on any third party libraris so running it very straightforward: just build it from XCode.
+- Application does not have dependecies on any third party libraries so running it very straightforward: just build it from XCode.
 - Application is designed using MVVM architecture design pattern and UIKit for creating UI component (I think that what the assignment instructions are implying by saying `design and implement a table view`)
   - each view controller is backed up by a view model that contains all business logic
   - each view model that requires a network call is injected with a network client that makes a network call and parses the received data into data model on behave of the view model